 May 23, 2019: Spontaneous Hop Across the Border

-I was searching for cheap lodging in northern Maine after my camping plans fell through, but soon discovered that Canada offered the cheapest options.
+After 3 days on the road in Maine, I was searching for cheap lodging after my Katahdin camping plans fell through, but soon discovered that Canada offered the cheapest options.
 For about $65, I found a room in a 130-year old farmhouse that includes a free homemade breakfast.

 I crossed over the border into Canada from Houlton, Maine at the end of Interstate 95.